kubernetes-csi/docs/book/src/prevent-volume-mode-conversion.md

 This feature is enabled by default and moved to GA with the Kubernetes 1.30 release.
 To use this feature, cluster administrators must:

-* Create `VolumeSnapshot` APIs with a minimum version of [`v7.0.2`](https://github.com/kubernetes-csi/external-snapshotter/releases/tag/client%2Fv7.0.2).
+* Create `VolumeSnapshot` APIs with a minimum version of [`v8.0.1`](https://github.com/kubernetes-csi/external-snapshotter/releases/tag/v8.0.1).
-* Use `snapshot-controller` and `snapshot-validation-webhook` with a minimum version of `v7.0.2`.
+* Use `snapshot-controller` and `snapshot-validation-webhook` with a minimum version of `v8.0.1`.
-* Use `external-provisioner` with a minimum version of [`v4.0.1`](https://github.com/kubernetes-csi/external-provisioner/releases/tag/v4.0.1).
+* Use `external-provisioner` with a minimum version of [`v5.0.1`](https://github.com/kubernetes-csi/external-provisioner/releases/tag/v5.0.1).

-> For more information about how to use the feature, visit the [Kubernetes blog](TODO: Add GA blog link) page.
+> For more information about how to use the feature, visit the [Kubernetes blog](https://kubernetes.io/blog/2024/04/30/prevent-unauthorized-volume-mode-conversion-ga/) page.